 The Dependent Gene: The Fallacy of "Nature vs. Nurture"

 Moore, David.
 The Dependent Gene: The Fallacy of 'Nature vs. Nurture'.
-New York: Holt Paperbacks, 2003.
+New York: Henry Holt and Company, 2003.